Course Overview

 Each year we showcase the achievements and emerging talent of students from our School of Architecture and Cities at our end-of-year exhibition, OPEN.

-Watch the video below to see the most recent exhibition or have a look through our OPEN catalogues on ISSUU.com You can also check out our broader calendar of events on our our open studio website – or find out what we're up to via Instagram at openstudio_wm or Twitter at @openstudio_wm
+Watch the video below of the most recent exhibition or see the latest online collection on Westminster OPEN Degree Show.
+You can look through previous OPEN catalogues on ISSUU.com.
+You can also check out our broader calendar of events on our open studio website – or find out what we're up to via Instagram at openstudio_wm or Twitter at @openstudio_wm

 Careers